lmyl/LiteNetwork/README.md

 // You can create multiple tasks in a row, just like this: token.writeData(input: input.data(using: .utf8)!, timeout: 30, completionHandler: {
-            errorrNil in
+            errorOrNil in
-            if let error = errorrNil {
+            if let error = errorOrNil {
                 print("Error: " + error.localizedDescription)
             } else {
                 print("Complete")